zhiweichen0012/CDTR/README.md

 ## 💡 Abstract <a name="2"></a>
-Weakly supervised object localization (WSOL) aims to localize objects based on only image-level labels as supervision.
-Although recent advancements incorporating transformers into WSOL have resulted in improvements, these methods frequently depend on category-agnostic attention maps, culminating in suboptimal object localization.
-This paper presents a novel Semantic-Driven TRansformer (SDTR), which learns category-aware representations for specific objects and generates corresponding category-aware attention maps for object localization.
-First, we introduce a Category-aware Stimulation Module (CSM) to induce learnable category biases in self-attention maps, providing auxiliary supervision to guide the learning of more effective transformer representations.
-Second, an Object Constraint Module (OCM) is proposed to refine the object regions for the category-aware attention maps in a self-supervised manner.
-Additionally, a Semantic Kernel Integrator (SKI) is introduced to generate a semantic kernel for self-attention maps, establishing a connection between CSM and OCM.
-Furthermore, a Semantic Boost Adapter (SBA) is designed, incorporating a Contrastive Language-Image Pre-training (CLIP) model for refined semantic guidance.
-Extensive experimental evaluations on benchmark datasets such as CUB-200-2011 and ILSVRC highlight the superior performance of our SDTR framework.
-The code and models for this study are accessible at https://github.com/zhiweichen0012/SDTR.
+Weakly supervised object localization (WSOL) aims to localize objects using only image-level labels as supervision.
+Despite recent advancements incorporating transformers into WSOL have resulted in improvements, these methods often rely on category-agnostic attention maps, leading to suboptimal object localization.
+This paper presents a novel CLIP-Driven TRansformer (CDTR) that learns category-aware representations for accurate object localization.
+Specifically, we initially propose a Category-aware Stimulation Module (CSM) that embeds learnable category biases into self-attention maps, enhancing the learning process with auxiliary supervision.
+Additionally, an Object Constraint Module (OCM) is designed to refine object regions in a self-supervised manner, leveraging the discriminative potential of the self-attention maps provided by CSM.
+To create a synergistic connection between CSM and OCM, we further develop a Semantic Kernel Integrator (SKI), which generates a semantic kernel for self-attention maps.
+Meanwhile, we explore the CLIP model and design a Semantic Boost Adapter~(SBA) to enrich object representations by integrating semantic-specific image and text representations into self-attention maps.
+Extensive experimental evaluations on benchmark datasets, such as CUB-200-2011 and ILSVRC highlight the superior performance of our CDTR framework.
+The code and models for this study are available at https://github.com/zhiweichen0012/CDTR.

 ## 📖 Method <a name="3"></a>